Zeno Clash Review

 Zeno Clash is by no means a bad game; it’s just not that enjoyable when you can’t get into the story and the bizarre setting only goes so far – some may find it actually uncomfortable in how weird or unusual the characters are.
 Many might relish that they are treated with something so unique and unusual that the fact that it’s not really related to the real world doesn’t worry them at all.
 The hand to hand combat is ok, and if you really like that feature in first person games then Zeno Clash is definitely something to check out when very few titles offer it.
 It is however not a shooting game, although you get a few weapons you often won’t have time or the space to use them and the feedback when using them is disappointing.
 Zeno Clash is only $20 so it’s not a huge risk to see if you like this short and very weird title, but perhaps there are other titles both indie and big budget that fall into this price range that will be more fun.
 If the art style you’ve seen impresses you greatly then playing the game will be a fairly enjoyable ride, but if you don’t like fisticuffs and don’t see the visual appeal and prefer a more grounded tale then check elsewhere or wait for a demo.

-Our ratings for Zeno Clash out of 100 (see how we rate)
+Our ratings for Zeno Clash on PC out of 100 (see how we rate)

 Commentsblog comments powered by Disqus